terry-citrix/TokenBroker/README.md

 services using either Azure CosmosDB Resource Tokens (or alternatively Azure Storage Shared Access Signatures).

 For this demo we'll be using Java SpringBoot services hosted in Azure WebApp for Containers.
-Each small service is designed to be hosted in its own Docker instance.
+Each small service could also hosted in its own Docker instance.

-In this demo we'll be creating a Discovery Service as our use-case.
-Customers will create a tenant record for themselves, and that tenant information is meant to be discoverable to any customer (without any auth).
-However, we want to ensure that a customer cannot change the record of another costumer.
+In this demo we'll be creating a small configuration service as our use-case.
+Customers will create a tenant record for themselves, and that tenant information is meant to be used by the system (that part is not defined).
+We want to ensure that a customer cannot read or change the record of another costumer.

 It is a set of small services:

-- DiscoveryAuth: A simple authentication service for doing username/password auth.
+- Auth: A simple authentication service for doing username/password auth.
 Customers can register in order to create a tenant record.
 After the customer has authenticated this service generates a JSON Web Token (JWT) that allows the customer to authenticate to other services.

-- DiscoveryReader: A simple service that only has read-access to our data store.
-Could even be placed behind a Content Delivery Network (CDN).
+- Config: A simple configuration service that no inherent access to our data store.
+For instance it never has the Cosmos DB master key.

-- DiscoveryWriter: Requires customer authentication for each API call.
-Allows that customer to edit their tenant record (and no others).
-Has no inherent access to the data store itself.

-- TokenBroker: Its only task is to validate the caller, ensure that the are allowed to do what they're requesting, and then generate and return a CosmosDB Resource Token.
+- TokenBroker: Its only task is to validate the caller, ensure that the are allowed to do what they're requesting, and then generate and return a Resource Token or Master Key Signature.

 ### Code Changes
 Uses the GitFlow Workflow (see https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).